shintaronakamura28/Data-Cleaning/README.md

 ## 📊 Example Visualization

-Here's a sneak peek at one of our awesome visualizations:
+Here's a sneak peek at one of the visualizations:

 ![Correlation Matrix](images/correlation.png)